-He stated because the Land Use Department Office has been short staffed that the quarterly Blight Property Reports have not been provided on a regular basis.
-However, he explained that the Town Council only had authority to change the Ordinance, which they have not been asked to do, and that the enforcement authority lied with the Blight Officer.
+He stated because the Land Use Department Office has been short staffed that the quarterly Blight Property Reports have not been provided.
+However, he explained that the Town Council only had authority to change the Ordinance, which they have not been asked to do, noting that the enforcement authority lied with the Blight Officer, noting that the Town Council did not have any enforcement authority.
 Therefore, he questioned whether the LUPPW Committee felt the need to continue to carry this item on their agenda as Old Business.

-Councilor Marshall stated when the Land Use Department was fully staffed he recalled former Zoning Enforcement Office Kyle Favolise knocking on doors and talking to the property owners about cleaning up their property.
+Councilor Marshall stated when the Land Use Department was fully staffed he recalled former Zoning Enforcement Office Kyle Favolise knocking on doors and talking the property owners about cleaning up their property.
 He stated Mr. Favolise had some good success with getting voluntary compliance using the tools provided in Ordinance #300-012 (rev 1).

 Councilor Paul stated it appeared that Ordinance #300-012 (rev 1) "An Ordinance Concerning Blight and Public Nuisance for the Town of Ledyard" was working fine.
-Therefore, he questioned based on Chairman Dombrowski's and Councilor Marshall's comments whether the LUPPW Committee would like to remove this item from their Old Business agenda, noting that the Committee often times skips over the item because there was nothing to discuss.
-He stated the Committee could revisit this item should they find that there was an issue with the Ordinance, or when they receive the quarterly Blight Reports for review.
+Therefore, he questioned based on Chairman Dombrowski and Councilor Marshall's comments whether the LUPPW Committee would like to remove this item from their Old Business agenda, noting that the Committee often times skips over the item because there was nothing to discuss.
+He stated the Committee could revisit this item should they find that there was an issue with the Ordinance, or when they receive and reviewed quarterly Blight Reports.